 As surcharges and fees increase mid-year, planning your parcel shipping budget long-term can be difficult.
 But there are 5 strategies shippers can implement to help control their shipping costs:

-1. Understand your shipping profile: Review the last 12 months of shipping data to identify surcharges and shipping patterns.
+1. Create a shipping profile: Review the last 12 months of shipping data to identify surcharges and shipping patterns.
 Monitor key metrics, like average package weight, dimensional weight, residential and commercial deliveries, and address correction frequency.

-3. Negotiate your shipping contract: To start negotiating your shipping contract, identify specific surcharges and fees that most impact your parcel shipping operations and research competitor rates and surcharge structures.
+3. Negotiate shipping contracts: To start negotiating your shipping contract, identify specific surcharges and fees that most impact your parcel shipping operations and research competitor rates and surcharge structures.

 4. Optimize packaging: The correct-sized boxes can greatly impact your shipping costs.
 Invest in multiple box sizes to match product dimensions and ensure to stay within size and weight thresholds.